nadjazaric/curriculum-hometask/README.md

 ## Bonus Task

-There's tons of further ideas you could add to your gallery if you have more time and want to make the project even cooler.
+There's tons of further ideas you could add to your blog if you have more time and want to make the project even cooler.

-* Add more content.
-Galleries are more fun when there is more stuff to browse.
-* Style the cursor, hover state, and the gallery cards or list items to make the gallery more appealing.
-* Add a 'load more' button that shows more content.
-One way to do this is to have that content hidden at the start, then have the button remove a class that was hiding the content.
-* Style the focused item as a modal.
-See  https://codeshack.io/pure-css3-modal-example/ for a suggestion on how you could style this.
-* If you have videos or audio, play them when the item is focused, and stop playing when it gets unfocused.
+* Provide users an option to delete the comment.
+* If there are more then 5 comments make a pagination.
+*

 There's tons more features that you could try to add, if you want.
 Be creative!